ZhuanJin-ZJ/paleofauna-evolution-model/README.md

 You are free to use, modify, and distribute this work under the terms of the license.
 Any derivative works must also remain open under the same license.

+**Commercial licensing:** If you require a proprietary/commercial license (e.g. for closed-source use), contact: zjy22@cantab.ac.uk

 ### Academic use
 If you use this model in academic work, please cite it as follows: